 The US retail sales statistics showed an upward trend in November and December 2018.
 Some of the highest profits came from home improvement products.
 The Department of Commerce USA released holiday spending statistics in which we found that demand for building materials and garden equipment surged by 8.1%.
 Meanwhile, the demand for furniture and home furnishing products grew by 7.5%.
 Furthermore, sales from electronic goods and appliances grew by 6.7% in 2017.
 But what makes any product go viral?

 - Emotional Impact: Products that provoke emotions of customers generally create a connection with them.
 For instance, after a stressful day at work, people want to have something that brightens their day.
 If your product is able to do that, it is likely to go viral.

-- Practical Value: Products that are useful, help solve customer problems or allow them to become more productive are more likely to boom.
+- Practical Value: Products that are useful, help solve customer problems or allow them to become more productive, are more likely to boom.
 Practical value of any product can beat the book value of many successful products.
 It can make a product go viral.
-Competition also becomes healthier based on the practical value of the available products.
+The competition also becomes healthier based on the practical value of the available products.
 They add aesthetics to boost sales and offer customers what THEY want.
-This allows to build the viral factor of a trending product.
+This allows building the viral factor for a trending product.

 - Fads: Fads tend to sell bright and fast.
 They go viral quickly; however, they also stop trending immediately.
 The life of Fads is up to one or two years max.

 - Trends: These products set the trend at a slow pace but they stick around for a while.
 Unfortunately, they do not last the test of time.
 These products last five years at the maximum.